Picovoice/wake-word-benchmark/README.md

 git clone --recurse-submodules git@github.com:Picovoice/wakeword-benchmark.git
 ```

-Make sure the Python packages in the [requirements.txt](/requirements.txt) are properly installed for your Python
+Make sure the Python packages in the [requirements.txt](requirements.txt) are properly installed for your Python
 version as Python bindings are used for running the engines.
-The repositories for Porcupine and Snowboy are cloned in
+The repository for Snowboy is cloned in
-[engines](/engines).
-Follow the instructions on their repositories to be able to run their Python demo before proceeding
+[engines](engines).
+Follow the instructions on their repository to be able to run their Python demo before proceeding
 to the next step.

 ### Running the Accuracy Benchmark